 Field Description User Name and Password A user name and password pair, which the application server can use for a database user connection to your database.
 The user name must already be known to the database and have the appropriate Read/Write permissions.
 Minimum Connections The minimum number of server connections for this database.
 Maximum Connections The maximum number of server connections for this database.
 Remove database A button that removes the selected database from the server.
-See "Removing a deployment database from the server" on page 66

-Field Description Synchronize Database Schema A button that lets you synchronize the application server's image of the database with any changes to the database structure.
+See "Removing a deployment database from the server" on page 49 Synchronize Database Schema A button that lets you synchronize the application server's image of the database with any changes to the database structure.
 The application server keeps its own image of the database schema.
 When you modify the database's structure, click this button to update the server's image of it.
-For more information about this option, see "Synchronizing the database schema" on page 68.
+For more information about this option, see "Synchronizing the database schema" on page 51.
 Delete Idle Connections A button that releases database connections that are not currently being used.
 When the server needs more connections, the connection pool will automatically regrow as needed to the maximum number of connections defined.
 Deleting idle connections allows you to (at least temporarily) free up some database connections for use by other applications without having to restart the server.
-For information on permanently changing the pool size, see "Setting the maximum and minimum number of database connections" on page 266.
-System Database Properties A button that displays only if the selected database is storing its application server system tables in another database (you specify this property when adding a database to a server).
+For information on permanently changing the pool size, see "Setting the maximum and minimum number of database connections" on page 192.

+Field Description System Database Properties A button that displays only if the selected database is storing its application server system tables in another database (you specify this property when adding a database to a server).
 Click this button to see information about the database that stores the application server's system tables for the selected database.
-For more information about storing system tables separately, see AddDatabase in the SilverCmd reference chapter in the Facilities Guide.
+Given the SilverCmd reference chapter in the Facilities Guide .